k-kinzal/dgeni-markdown-example/docs/ngRoute/service/$route.md

 ($location)[api/ng/service/$location] hasn't changed.

-As a result of that, (ngView)[api/ngRoute/directive/ngView] creates new scope, reinstantiates the controller.
+As a result of that, (ngView)[api/ngRoute/directive/ngView] creates new scope and reinstantiates the controller.